By Jocelyn Buhlman

 9. Terror-ific Towers all Over the World

 Traveling to a Disney park in France or Tokyo?
 Make sure to “drop in” on the unique version of Tower of Terror that each park features.
 Walt Disney Studios Park at Disneyland Paris features a similar adventure to that of Disney’s Hollywood Studios, but over in Tokyo, you can stop by the Hightower Hotel for a very different story.
-Tokyo DisneySea features a unique spin on the Tower of Terror attraction, where you can investigate Harrison Hightower III’s mysterious disappearance thanks to a mysterious idol.
+Tokyo DisneySea features a unique spin on the Tower of Terror attraction, where you can investigate Harrison Hightower III’s disappearance thanks to a mysterious idol.
 Will you follow his fate?
 Whichever version of the experience is your favorite, one thing’s for sure—you’re going down for a great time!